Lincoln High School

 Babington, Katherine

-I am thrilled to be teaching AP Psychology at Lincoln.
+I am excited to teach AP Psychology and Health at Lincoln!
 I have always loved learning and teaching.
 During my undergraduate studies, I pursued a B.A. in Biology and Women’s Studies and a minor in Psychology.
 I earned a medical degree from the University of Washington and completed a residency in Psychiatry.
 I enjoyed the opportunity to teach medical students and junior physicians over the years and ran a private psychiatric practice for over a decade.
-Working in Seattle Public Schools as a volunteer and substitute teacher has been rewarding, and I am excited to bring my passion for psychology and my industry experience to the classroom.
-In my free time, I enjoy being with family and friends, watching movies, and taking long walks with my high energy poodle.
+I look forward to continuing to bring my passion for psychology and health and my industry experience to the classroom.
+In my free time, I enjoy being with my family and friends, watching movies, and taking long walks with my dog.

 Baker, Lisa